Received a Tax Notice? Respond and Resolve with our Tax Experts.

 Who Should Deduct TDS and When?

-Any individual who makes a specified payment has to deduct TDS at the time of making such payment.
+Any individual who makes a specified payment has to deduct TDS at the time of making such a payment.
 However, if the payment is made by an individual or a HUF who is not required to be audited, then there is no need to deduct TDS.

 If an individual or a HUF makes rent payments exceeding Rs.50,000 per month, they are required to deduct TDS @5%, even if they are not liable for a tax audit.
 Such individuals do not need to apply for TAN.
 Banks deduct TDS @10%; however, if you have not submitted your PAN number, banks may deduct TDS @20%.